-As COVID-19 restrictions continue to ease, Laurie, Maggie, Marlene, and Bren are doing a combination of working from home and coming into the office.
+In line with COVID-19 restrictions, the IIS team is doing a combination of working from home and coming into the office.
 Please don’t hesitate to contact us by e-mail if you’d like set up an appointment.

 Island Studies News

 Annual Report on Global Islands 2019 · Virtual Launch Event

 The Annual Report on Global Islands 2019 was launched at a virtual event in September 2020 hosted by the Foreign Affairs Office of Hainan Province.
 The launch video features interviews with a number of the authors from the 2019 Annual Report (in English), as well as presentations and commentary in Chinese with English subtitles.